Email FacebookTwitterMenu burgerClose thin

 What Is Depreciation Recapture?

-Depreciation recapture is a process that allows the IRS to collect taxes on the financial gain a taxpayer earns from the sale of an asset.
+Depreciation recapture allows the IRS to collect taxes on the financial gain a taxpayer earns from the sale of an asset.
 Capital assets might include rental properties, equipment or even furniture.
 Once an asset’s term has ended, the IRS requires taxpayers to report any gain from the disposal or sale of that asset as ordinary income.

 The depreciation recapture conditions for properties and equipment vary.
 A capital gains tax applies to depreciation recapture that involves real estate and properties.
 The depreciation recapture for equipment and other assets, however, doesn’t include capital gains tax.
 But you should understand exactly how depreciation works before we delve deeper into recapture.
 Below, we take a closer look at how depreciation works.